JeremyNGalloway/Satanic-Socks-Server/README.md

 # Satanic Socks Server
-ripped from public sources; used in Linux.Proxy.10 Over a decade old and still being used /smh
+ripped from public sources; used in Linux.Proxy.10

+Over a decade old and still being used by baddies /smh

 See: http://news.drweb.com/show/?i=11115&c=5&lng=en&p=0